balhoff/rdfox-cli/README.md

 Options

-   --data     : Folder of RDF data files in Turtle format --export   : export RDF triples to Turtle file --ontology : OWL ontology to import into reasoning rules --reason   : apply reasoning after importing rules and data --store    : save the current state of the store to file --threads  : number of threads for parallel processing
+   --data          : folder of RDF data files in Turtle format --export        : export RDF triples to Turtle file --inferred-only : export inferred triples only --ontology      : OWL ontology to import into reasoning rules --reason        : apply reasoning after importing rules and data --store         : save the current state of the store to file --threads       : number of threads for parallel processing
 ```